-There are really two more meridians that form the Fire element, referred to as Fire II.
+There are two more meridians that form the Fire element, referred to as Fire II.
 These are the Triple Heater and the Heart Constrictor (or Pericardium) meridians.
 These govern our ability to protect yourself when you need it and open your heart to others when the time is right.

 The Metal element is about contracting energy that gives you the ability to choose what to keep and what you can get rid of.
-Metal, with the help of the Lung and Large Intestine, controls what your body decides to keep or excrete from the foods you eat.
+Metal, with the help of the Lung and Large Intestine meridians, controls what your body decides to keep or excrete from the foods you eat.
 It also helps you choose what emotions and thoughts will keep your mind and body vital and decisive, making smart choices to keep you in balance.

-A balanced Metal element will show in the glow of your skin and hair reflecting a happy, healthy and strong you.
+A balanced Metal element will show in the glow of your skin and hair reflecting a happy, healthy, and strong you.

 Metal – “If in doubt, breathe out.”

 Your Water element gives you the ability to walk tall, hold your head up, and have a backbone (or spine) thanks to the Bladder meridian, which controls the strength of your entire back body.
-It’s partner meridian, the Kidney, is keeper of the qi that you are born with – energy known as Jing in Chinese medicine.
-This is a finite amount of lifeforce energy that cannot be replenished, so keeping your water element balanced really important.
+Its partner meridian, the Kidney, is the keeper of the qi that you are born with – energy known as Jing in Chinese medicine.
+This is a finite amount of lifeforce energy that cannot be replenished, so keeping your water element balanced is really important.

 One of the biggest enemies of your life force is stress, and the Kidney happens to control your ‘fight and flight’ stress response with your adrenals.
-In yoga, we look for optimal use of our energy to keep the Water element balanced by using only the energy we need to get things done.
+In yoga therapy, we look for optimal use of our energy to keep the Water element balanced by using only the energy we need to get things done.

 Let your imagination run wild.
-The Wood element governs how flexible you are, but this means more than touching your toes or being able to do that binding pose.
+The Wood element governs how flexible you are, but this means more than touching your toes or being able to do that big binding pose.
 When your Liver and Gallbladder meridians are balanced, you are not only flexible in the body, but in the mind as well.
-The Liver meridian feeds your imagination, whilst the Gallbladder helps you put all those great ideas into action.
+The Liver meridian feeds your imagination, whilst the Gallbladder meridian helps you put all those great ideas into action.